meli-ai/meli.js/README.md

 ## Importing meli.js from multiple modules

-You can import `userflow` from multiple files in your app.
+You can import `meli` from multiple files in your app.
 It will always refer to the same instance.
 The meli.js script will only be loaded once.

 ```js
 // App.js